-For each of the 2019 monitoring events, QA/QC evaluations were completed for the analytical results of the original samples and their respective duplicate samples, as outlined in Section 3.5.
-The analytical results of the original and duplicate samples collected for each monitoring event satisfied the criteria of the QA/QC evaluations.
-Therefore, the results of the evaluations indicated that the concentrations for the original samples were accurate as presented and acceptable for interpretive purposes.
+For the 2020 monitoring event, QA/QC evaluations were completed for the analytical results of the original sample and their respective duplicate sample, as outlined in Section 3.5.
+With a few exceptions, the analytical results of the original and duplicate sample collected satisfied the QA/QC tolerances.
+The parameters for which the results of the original and duplicate samples were found to be outside of the suggested QA/QC tolerance(s) are summarized below.